 The Stony Acres lodge is available free to campus organizations for meetings, workshops and other programs.
+For more information and reservations, email Stony Acres at mconstantine@esu.edu or call 570-422-3334 or 570-223-8316.
 More information is also available on the Stony Acres website.